Report on Government Services 2024

-Timeliness — data published are the most recent possible.
-Incremental reporting when data become available, and then updating all relevant data over recent years, is preferable to waiting until all data are available.
+Timeliness – data published is the most recent possible.
+Incremental reporting when data becomes available, and then updating all relevant data over recent years, is preferable to waiting until all data is available.

 Use acceptable (albeit imperfect) performance indicators – relevant performance indicators that are already in use in other national reporting arrangements are used wherever appropriate.

 Understandable – data must be reported in a way that is meaningful to a broad audience, many of whom will not have technical or statistical expertise.